bhradsky/foxnet/README.md

 # FoxNet

 FoxNet is an individual-based modelling framework that can be customised to generate high-resolution fox population models for both northern and southern hemispheres.
 FoxNet predicts red fox population dynamics, including responses to control and landscape productivity.
-Model landscapes (up to ~15,000 km<sup>2</sup> and bait layouts can be generated within FoxNet or imported as GIS layers.
+Model landscapes (up to ~15,000 km<sup>2</sup>) and bait layouts can be generated within FoxNet or imported as GIS layers.

 If you use FoxNet, please cite

-Hradsky BA, Kelly L, Robley A, Wintle BA (in review).
+Hradsky BA, Kelly L, Robley A, Wintle BA (in press).
 FoxNet: an individual-based modelling framework to support red fox management. *Journal of Applied Ecology*.

+and the Zenodo repository

 ## Getting Started

-You can download the latest release of FoxNet from .
+You can download the latest release of FoxNet from https://www.comses.net/users/2413/.
 The release package includes a User Guide.

 ### Prerequisites